aaml-analytics/mof-explorer/README.md

 ```
 Alternatively, you can deploy your own copy of the app using this button and creating your own Heroku account:
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+- Note: Once you have created your own copy of the app, after a period of inactivity Heroku shuts down the app's containers.
+Once the app gets a web request (the link above is used), it will wake up, but the initial response can take 10-20 seconds.

 ## Running app locally